bishalbhattarai25/FixItNepal/README.md

 # Database

-The project uses MySQL as the primary database.
+The project uses PostgreSQL as the primary database.

 ## Main Entities